lisp-mirror/nodgui/README.txt

         Please note that all the documentation about [the widgets] *is outdated* instead.

+        The rest of the documentation are the rare docstrings at the moment.

+        If you wants to help please [open a pull request].

   Where can i found documentation about a widget?
                It is actually very simple: let's suppose you want to use